cooperaj/rmwd-site/content/author/adam/index.md

 title: Adam Cooper
 ---

  I am a software developer for the UK government.
-In my spare time I play tabletop and computer games; if the weathers nice I fly quadcopters around the countryside.
+In my spare time I play tabletop and computer games; if the weathers nice I climb rocks, but mostly fall off of indoor ones.